Smart TVs take snapshots of what you watch multiple times per second

 They've acrually got some great resistance to screen burn.

 Yeah.
 My Samsung claws my firewall like a squirrel trapped in a box.
 It intensifies on certain hours of the day.
-I'm quite sure it also tries to send what devices are connected and filenames are in attached memory sticks.
+I'm quite sure it also tries to send what devices are connected and what filenames are in attached memory sticks.
 Maybe also some media file checksums.

 Do your firewall rules allow you to block your tv's telemetry, while allowing you to still use the internet on it?
 If so, would you mind sharing how you did it?